zest/base.resolver/README.md

 ### Naming Non-Modularized Components

-Components that are not node modules can be named by setting the `soul-component` attribute in the returned exports object.
+Components that are not node modules can be named by setting the `zest-component` attribute in the returned exports object.
 Components that are JSON files can also use the same attribute.